yashdevs26/opti-tracker/README.md

-# Opti-Tracker - A Simple Yet Efficient Activity, Task, and Finance Logging App (POC)
+# Opti-Tracker - A Simple Yet Efficient Activity, and Task Logging App (POC)

 Opti-Tracker is a Proof of Concept (POC) developed as part of a portfolio project initiative to gain hands-on experience with the latest Spring Boot ecosystem and AWS services.